Consensys/doc.quorum-key-manager/docs/HowTo/Use-Manifest-File.md

 ### Node manifest

-A node manifest contains the following fields to configure a node:
+Use the following fields to configure one or more nodes:

 - `kind`: *string* - the string `Node`
 - `version`: *string* - node version
-- `name`: *string* - name of the node for later reference
+- `name`: *string* - name of the node
 - `specs`: *object* - configuration object to connect to various endpoints, with the following fields for each endpoint:
     - `rpc` or `tessera`: (field name is the name of the endpoint)
         - `addr`: *string* - address of the endpoint